-I find this reality depressing.
+I find this really depressing.

 I mention this because I’ve been reading Adam Grant’s book Originals: How Non-Conformists Move the World.
 It has me thinking about how schools can adapt to foster creativity and original thinking in students.
 If you’re curious about how to create classroom structures that also encourage original thinking, check out Launch: Using Design Thinking to Boost Creativity and Bring Out the Maker in All Students.